 Technical SEO is one of the most influential parts of Holistic SEO.
 Technical SEO is the process of making a website clear, understandable, crawlable, indexable, and fast for the search engines by optimizing the SEO and User Experience-related website components on the back-end and front-end.
 Technical SEO is beneficial for Multilingual SEO, and the most important connection between international SEO and Technical SEO is hreflangs.
 If a website is not crawlable, indexable, or clear for the search engines, the multilingual content won’t be able to understand by the search engines.
 To make every content piece understandable, and help search engines to find matching translated, alternate contents easier, implementing Technical SEO best practices is important.
 Another relevance of Technical SEO to International SEO is the multiple servers for multiple locations and fast response times.

-To provide a fast responding search experience for the users in the context of multilingual search, and making every web page clearly understandable without noise to search engines are the two main relations of Technical SEO to international SEO.
+Providing a fast responding search experience for the users in the context of multilingual search, and making every web page clearly understandable without noise to search engines are the two main relations of Technical SEO to international SEO.

 Multilingual SEO guidelines will be updated in the light of new information over time.